cbrockenbrough21/kTracker/README.md

 You can modify parameters inside the script to control:

 - input_file and output_file
-- Filters to apply: outoftime=True, decluster=True, dedup=True, etc.
+- Filters to apply: outoftime=True, decluster=True, dedup=True, hodomask=True etc.

 Set the branches that are HIT vectors to be filtered when rewriting the file so all HIT vectors remain the same size